2026 Conference Program

 • “Grounding” defined and energy movement in a PCB

-• Keys to controlling common mode Energy and resulting EMI
+• Keys to controlling common mode energy and resulting EMI

 • Cables, heat sinks, board edges and other unintended radiators